 The Authority's Treasury strategy is mainly to borrow or invest in Government institutions or highly credit-rated financial organisations.
 The majority of instruments are carried at amortised cost, whilst the Property Fund is carried at fair value (through profit and loss).
 The statutory override until 2022/23 requires any gain/loss on revaluation of the Property Fund to be cleared to a Pooled Investments Adjustment Account and therefore any revaluation currently has no general fund impact.
-Non-current debtors carried at amortised cost relate to group undertakings where loans for capital purposes have been restated.
 Current and non-current investments relate to deposits made with both group and other institutions.